 The number of comments helps to determine which issues may need attention or are taking a lot of collaborative work to resolve.
 It is crucial for a project leader to be always on top of events in the project – in that way he/she may work towards removing all the obstacles slowing down the whole process.

-Advanced Team Dashboard offers Hot Tickets gadget that displays issues that are currently getting most of the team’s attention.
+Agile Dashboard for Project Management offers Hot Tickets gadget that displays issues that are currently getting most of the team’s attention.
 They are sorted by the most active ones according to the hotness rating.
 Thanks to it, one can find out which tickets have gained the most (and consequently the least) of their team’s attention and spot where does such activity come from.
 E.g. when an issue gets too many comments, someone should moderate and update the unclear description.

 Remember: the main purpose of issues/tickets in Jira is to communicate with team members, and good communication minimizes project time and prevents confusion.
 Writing actionable issue titles, informative descriptions and attaching proper resources can remove ambiguity and help in saving loads of time spent on making assumptions.

 We all know that Jira is a phenomenally powerful tool, a real Godzilla among project management platforms.
 But in order to use the full potential of Jira, one should also use its add-ons.